pljones/jamulus-historytool/README.md

 ## Configuration

+### Apache HTTPD

+I have my Apache HTTPD configured to find php files in all the right places... so I tend to leave ".php" off names when invoking them.
+If the call fails, either edit the js or change your Apache config.

 ### PHP
 You will need to specify the server-side location of your Jamulus log.
 This all works only if you are running the webserver (including the PHP) on a box that has access to the Jamulus log.